BoyangGu1/paper_organizer/README.md

 # paper_organizer
-A repository trying to organize different papers involved in a academic project.
+A repository trying to organize different papers involved in any academic project.